AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ### Periods and Resources

-A **resource** is the main logical element of the Resource chart.
+A **resource** a logical element.
 Resources have no direct representation on the timeline, but their names are shown on the [Data Grid](#data_grid).
 They are set by using the following data fields:

 * `"name"` to set names
 * `"id"` to set unique identifiers